aquariumbio/aquarium/README.md

 # Aquadoc

-The purpose of aquadoc is to generate a github repository and web page (using github pages) you can use to publish and share a set of [Aquarium](http://klavinslab.org/aquarium) operation types and their protocols.
+The `aquadoc` gem will generate a github repository and web page to publish and share a set of [Aquarium](http://klavinslab.org/aquarium) operation types and their protocols.
+The generated web page that can be displayed using github pages.

 ## Installation

-This gem is under construction, so it is not yet available on RubyGems.
-To install it from github do:
+To install this gem

 ```bash
 gem install specific_install